alushderkov/BSUIR/technical_english/README.md

-# Technical English 📚
+# Technical English 📖

 This section contains materials for improving technical English skills, focusing on IT and computer science topics.
-It includes theoretical resources, practical exercises, and grammar guides.
+It includes theoretical resources, practical exercises, and grammar guides.<br><br>

-## Modules 📖
+## Modules 📑

 The main content is divided into thematic modules covering various aspects of technical English: